Like most families, Halloween and Christmas have always been big at our house. Lisa and the kids are on the Halloween side, while I'm with Santa.

 While there are some kids' songs (like The Count from Sesame Street), a few of the songs do have bad language.
 And some of the themes of some songs are straight out of horror movies, and those probably aren't for little kids, either.

-On the Sounds of Christmas, I play many versions of some songs, so you won't just hear Bing Crosby's version of "White Christmas".
+On the Sounds of Christmas, I play many versions of many songs, so you won't just hear Bing Crosby's version of "White Christmas".
+You'll hear lots of different singers and bands, old and new, offering their wake on that classic.
 I do the same thing with the Halloween tunes.
-I have at least a dozen versions of "(Ghost) Riders In The Sky" (though I may not get to all of them this year, as I try to separate songs and artists so you don't hear the same songs and same voices over and over).
+For example, I have well over a dozen versions of "(Ghost) Riders In The Sky" (though I may not get to all of them this year, as I try to separate songs and artists so you don't hear the same songs and same voices over and over).

 There are songs about Killer Tomatoes, Black Magic Women and Haunted Houses.
-There are also songs about Aline Invasions, Invisible Men and over twenty takes on "I Put A Spell On You" (I won't get to all of those, either).
+There are also songs about Alien Invasions, Invisible Men and over twenty takes on "I Put A Spell On You" (I probably won't get to all of those, either).

-I play lots of Disney songs, from movie villains and from spooky shows on the Disney Channel.
+I play lots of Disney songs, from movie villains and from spooky shows on Disney Plus.
 I also have at least half a dozen songs from Mystery Science Theater 3000.

-To give you a better idea, here are a dozen of the songs I listened to as I put this blog together...
+To give you a better idea, here are a dozen of the songs I listened to from the Sounds of Halloween library as I put this blog together...

 Hope you enjoy this upcoming celebration of Halloween during the month of October!
 And then the new season of the Sounds of Christmas will be here!